Jacob Stallings Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings (2022)

-- Nola (0-1) takes the mound for the Phillies to make his third start this season.
+- Wheeler (0-1) pitches for the Phillies to make his third start of the season.

-- In his most recent time out on Wednesday, the right-hander tossed six innings against the New York Yankees, giving up three earned runs while surrendering seven hits.
+- In his most recent time out on Friday, the right-hander threw 5 1/3 innings against the Cincinnati Reds, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.